creative-tutorials/hashtag/CONTRIBUTING.md

 - **DO NOT** create duplicate issues.
 Always confirm that the issue you want to create does not exist before proceeding

-- Please note we have a code of conduct, please follow it in all your with the project.

 - Always ensure that your Pull Requests are linked to their corresponding Issues.